 I am also the author of 4 books, available on Amazon, and at many major outlets.
 I have been contributing writer for Combat Handgun Magazine and Women and Guns Magazine.

-I was an instructor for many years, currently on hiatus.
+I was an instructor for many years, Recently retired.

 Thank you for following along with me as this journey continues.